the-events-calendar/the-events-calendar/readme.txt

 **Small features, UX and Content Tweaks:**

 * Incorporated new Ukrainian translation files (free only), courtesy of Alexey Fedorov.
-* Incorporated new French translation files (free only), courtesy of Fanny HŽraud.
+* Incorporated new French translation files (free only), courtesy of Fanny Hï¿½raud.
 * Improved the events.js to avoid animation build up.